 - Tent the peritoneal muscles and carefully incise the peritoneal wall keeping the bowel safe.

-- Insert the osmotic pump in the cavity.
+- Insert the osmotic pump into the cavity.

 - Close the abdomen with the help of sutures and incision clips.